ahlstromcj/cfg66/README.md

     *   Version 0.2:
         *   Added the bytevector big-endian handling class and added initial tests for it.
+        *   Finally added support for parsing and writing INI files based on options lists provided in the code.

 // vim: sw=4 ts=4 wm=2 et ft=markdown